L00187850/Dissertation/README.md

 &nbsp;- "Remediation Loop Logs.zip" = Text files displaying logs obtained per Jenkins build.
 Each log displays the progress from the previous iteration.

+This repo also contains the physical references associated with the Dissertation from Philip Stewart - L00187850, to save the examiner from having to access each link separately should they wish.